Skip to content

 git add .

-# Generate commit message options
+# Generate the commit message

 /commit-message-generator